DataJew/MechaCar_Statistical_Analysis/README.md

 ![d1](https://github.com/DataJew/MechaCar_Statistical_Analysis/blob/main/Resources/images/t-test2.png)

-Lot 3's production process needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.
+The production process in Lot 3 needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

 # Deliverable 4:
 ## Study Design: MechaCar vs Competition